4GeeksAcademy/Tapin/README.md

 This will:

-- ✅ Automatically detect your existing v4 installation
+- âœ… Automatically detect your existing v4 installation
-- ✅ Update only the files that have changed and add new files
+- âœ… Update only the files that have changed and add new files
-- ✅ Create `.bak` backup files for any custom modifications you've made
+- âœ… Create `.bak` backup files for any custom modifications you've made
-- ✅ Preserve your project-specific configurations
+- âœ… Preserve your project-specific configurations

 This makes it easy to benefit from the latest improvements, bug fixes, and new agents without losing your customizations!